 “ ‘ssokey” he grinned.
 “Hows cousin?”He asked.

 He meant Alexander.
 To the world he was my cousin tortured by war, unfit for living alone.
 Sometimes Salvio came for dinner to our place.
 He knew Alexander, but he’d never figured out who he was to me.
 And I never would let him find out the truth.
 I’ll protect Alexander, even from him.
-Even from the whole world.
+As from the whole world.

 “He’s fine.
 As much as he can be.”